docker/docs/datacenter/ucp/3.0/guides/authorization/isolate-nodes.md

 ---
-title: Isolate Swarm nodes in Docker Advanced
+title: Isolate cluster nodes in Docker Advanced
 description: Create grants that limit access to nodes to specific teams.
-keywords: ucp, grant, role, permission, authentication
+keywords: ucp, grant, role, permission, authentication, node, Kubernetes
 ---

 With Docker EE Advanced, you can enable physical isolation of resources